What I Was Going To Say Was

 For soprano and chamber ensemble | Written in 2001 | Duration: c.
 6 minutes

-I Syng of a Mayden is written for soprano, harpsichord, treble recorder, violin, and bass viol or cello.
-It was commissioned by the Loki Ensemble and first performed by them on 1 December 2001 in All Saints Church, Kingston upon Thames, London.
+This piece is for soprano, harpsichord, treble recorder, violin, and bass viol or cello.
+It is a setting of an anonymous 15th-century poem, and was commissioned by the Loki Ensemble and first performed by them on 1 December 2001 in All Saints Church, Kingston upon Thames.
+Please contact me if you would like to buy the score and parts.

 For string quartet | Written in 1998 | Duration: c.
 5 minutes